(888) 552-6760 SCHEDULE AN APPOINTMENT

 Endometrial polyps—those occurring in the lining of the uterus—are common, developing in 16 percent to 34 percent of people who have a uterus, according to a 2011 review in the Journal of Research in Medical Sciences.

-Endometrial, or uterine, polyps may cause difficulty getting or staying pregnant, which is one way they’re discovered.
+Endometrial, or uterine, polyps may interfere with getting or staying pregnant, which is one way they’re discovered.
 They may also cause irregular, long or heavy bleeding during or between menstrual periods—or even after menopause.

 Imaging tests to see inside the uterus are used to diagnose endometrial polyps.
 If found, the polyps may be biopsied and removed.